-Race is another potential modifier as African American women have higher vWF:Ag levels than Caucasian women, even when blood type was considered. vWF:RCo levels were similar between Caucasian and African American subjects but the RCo:Ag ratios were lower in African Americans.
+Race is another potential modifier as African American women have higher vWF:Ag levels than Caucasian women, even when blood type was considered. vWF:RCo levels were similar between Caucasian and k.
+Procedures for Abnormal Results:

+African American subjects but the RCo:Ag ratios were lower in African Americans.